Evolution of parental care

 Yannis’ PhD focused on evolution of parental care and life histories in insects.

-Caitlin’s MSc focused on evolution of parental care and life histories in insects.
+Lais works on reconstructing the evolution of parental care and life history strategies in Opiliones (harvestmen).